 It’s important to point out that Fathom doesn’t have the same features you would expect from a service like Google Analytics.
 Part of this is because the software is relatively new, but the other reason is that it’s intentional.
 They are building it from the ground up to be privacy-focused, and unlike Google Analytics, they want it to be minimal and intuitive.

 If you want to know the features they have planned for Fathom, they have a public roadmap available on Trello.

-Full disclosure: Coywolf News and Coywolf Pro both use Fathom Analytics to respect the privacy of its visitors.
+Editor’s Note: Coywolf News, Pro, and Community all use Fathom Analytics to respect the privacy of its visitors.
 That means you are currently enjoying a rare respite from being personally tracked by a site by just reading this article.

 Never miss an important story – Subscribe to Newsletter